pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       Initialize the samples area.

       :arg int value: if specified, values from 0 to 255 are valid.
 Each color byte of each pixel will be set to this value, while alpha will be set to 255 (non-transparent) if present.
-If omitted, then all bytes (including any alpha) are cleared to 0x00.
+If omitted, then all bytes (including any alpha) are cleared to ``0x00``.

-      :arg irect: the area to be cleared.
+      :arg irect-like irect: the area to be cleared.
 Omit to clear the whole pixmap.
 Can only be specified, if ``value`` is also specified.
-      :type irect: :ref:`IRect`

    .. method:: tintWith(red, green, blue)